kevinndungu-source/A-B_Testing/README.md

 ## Introduction

-In today's competitive e-commerce landscape, user engagement is crucial for driving sales and customer loyalty.
-TechSavvy Inc., a fictional online retailer of tech gadgets, noticed a decline in user engagement on their product pages.
-The company wanted to explore whether changing the "Add to Cart" button color from blue to green would increase user engagement and conversions.
+In today's competitive e-commerce landscape, user engagement is crucial for driving sales and customer loyalty. **TechSavvy Inc.**, a fictional online retailer of tech gadgets, noticed a decline in user engagement on their product pages.
+The company wanted to explore whether changing the **"Add to Cart"** button color from blue to green would increase user engagement and conversions.

-I, Kevin Ndungu, an experienced AWS Certified Solutions Architect and Data Analyst, was brought in to tackle this problem.
+I, Kevin, an experienced AWS Certified Solutions Architect and Data Analyst, was brought in to tackle this problem.
 Leveraging my expertise in A/B testing, data analysis, and business intelligence, I devised a comprehensive plan to address TechSavvy Inc.'s challenge.

 ## Understanding the Problem

-TechSavvy Inc. had observed that users were spending less time on product pages and that the click-through rate for the "Add to Cart" button had decreased.
+**TechSavvy Inc.** had observed that users were spending less time on product pages and that the click-through rate for the "Add to Cart" button had decreased.
 The goal was to test a hypothesis: would a green "Add to Cart" button capture more user attention and encourage more clicks compared to the existing blue button?

 **Objective**: Increase user engagement and conversion rates by optimizing the "Add to Cart" button color.